echang1/calcuelator/README.md

 A web-based dynamic prompt book and calling console built to streamline the planning and coordination of live performance cues.

-This project was created to move beyond static paper cue sheets, providing a digital workspace to dynamically manage cue sequences, track show progress, and organize production data.
+Build to replace static paper cue sheets, this project provides a digital workspace to dynamically manage cue sequences, track show progress, and organize production data.
+It was developed to address my own requirements as a volunteer stage manager.

 Currently in active development.